Alice in Wonderland dress: Alice in other media

 It became fashionable for young girls to dress up as Alice when wearing fancy dress around the 1880s, by which time the fashion for everyday girls' dresses had changed enough that Alice's attire as depicted in the books had come to seem distinctive.

 Dresses explicitly inspired by Alice's were a recurrent feature of the range of the clothes makers Joseph Love, Inc. from the 1930s to the 1960s.
-The style became especially popular in the USA when the Disney movie was released in 1951.
+The style became especially popular in the US when the Disney movie was released in 1951.

 More subtly, Alice's dress has been seen as an influence on Japanese dress styles, exhibited in music videos by, for example, Mizuki Alisa (in the video for her 1991 "Town of Eden"), Kawase Tomoko ("Bloomin'!", 2002) and Kimura Kae ("Snowdome", 2007).